YaelRe/KD_PROJECT/README.md

 |KD student| KD student| 79.92| 46.06|

-These result show that using Knowledge Distillation the student model was abel to learn a successful Black-Box attack on the CNI model.
-Read our project report to learn more.
+These result show that using Knowledge Distillation the student model was abel to learn a successful Black-Box attack on the CNI and Smoothed models.
+Read our project paper to learn more.

 ## TODO: